Hollyjoycediehl/responsive-svg_peer-lesson/README.md

 1. Next, we will hide or display groups based on our desired version of the graphic for each screen resolution.

 1. I wanted the full logo at 1200px resolution, but decided to remove the tagline at the smaller resolutions.
-I used <code>display: block</code> and <code>display: none</code> to effect which layers would be displayed or removed as the screen lessens in resolution.
+I used <code>display: block</code> and <code>display: none</code> to effect which layers would be displayed or removed as the screen lessened in resolution.
+Make sure to start by listing the higher resolutions first.
+The commands in the first <code>@media</code> will be cancelled out by the second <code>@media</code> and so on.

 ![Image of style tag](https://github.com/JuliaSchantz/responsive-svg_peer-lesson/blob/main/Images/Example_style%20tag.png)

 1. Copy these settings or mess around with hiding other layers!

 You can easily switch out a personal logo and follow these same steps to create your own unique responsive logo :)